6 Signs Your Subletter Is Going to Be a Problem

 There's a difference between someone who asks whether the rent includes utilities (reasonable) and someone who, before even visiting, sends you a list of conditions: lower rent, flexible move-in dates, permission to bring a pet your landlord hasn't approved, use of your furniture "but I might rearrange things."

 Aggressive early negotiation often signals a subletter who will continue pushing boundaries throughout the sublet.
-If they're testing your limits before the relationship has started, imagine what happens in month two when you're 2,000 miles away and they want to host a week-long guest.
+If they're testing your limits before the relationship has started, expect the pattern to continue:

 - First contact: They ask for a discount or special accommodation.